Seteco/Somorrostro/Custom-Dashboard-with-Confluence.md

 1. `success` and `redirect` together, in blue
 2. `error`, `bad` and `other` together, in orange

 We will add the following for each server.
-We have enclosed them in another a `<div>` because Confluence will wrap them if the page width is not enough.
+We have enclosed them in another a `<div>` because Confluence will wrap them if the page width is not enough to fit them.
 With that additional `<div>` they will always be next to each other.

 ```html
 <div style="width: 300px; text-align: center;">